 F5 rSeries Planning Guide Source |

-Deploying an rSeries Tenant¶
+Deploying an rSeries BIG-IP Tenant¶

 Tenant Image Types¶

 rSeries allows different packaging options for tenant images.
 It will be up to administrators to choose the image that is best suited for their environment.
-The main differences between the image types will be how much space they can consume on disk, and whether or not they allow in-place upgrades. rSeries only supports specific TMOS releases (currently 15.1.5); they can be found on downloads.f5.com:
+The main differences between the image types will be how much space they can consume on disk, and whether they allow in-place upgrades. rSeries only supports specific TMOS releases as defined in the following solution article:

 There are 4 different types of tenant images to choose from as seen below; please read the rest of this section to determine the best image type for your environment:

 The T2-F5OS image is intended for a tenant that will run LTM and or DNS only, it is not suitable for tenants needing other modules provisioned (AVR may be an exception).
-This type of image is best suited in a high density tenant environment where the number of tenants is going to be high per appliance and using minimum CPU resources (1 or 2 vCPUs per tenant).
+This type of image is best suited in a high-density tenant environment where the number of tenants is going to be high per appliance and using minimum CPU resources (1 or 2 vCPUs per tenant).
 You may want to limit the amount of disk space each tenant can use as a means of ensuring the filesystem on the appliance does not become full.
 As an example, there is 1TB of disk space per r5000 and r10000 appliance, and 36 tenants each using the 142GB T4-F5OS image would lead to an over-provisioning situation.
-Because tenants are deployed in sparse mode which allows over-provisioning, this may not be an issue initially, but could become a problem later in the tenant’s lifespan as it writes more data to the disk.
+Because tenants are deployed in sparse mode which allows over-provisioning, this may not be an issue initially but could become a problem later in the tenant’s lifespan as it writes more data to the disk.
 To keep the tenants in check, you can deploy smaller T2-F5OS images which can consume 45GB each.
 LTM/DNS deployments use much less disk space than other BIG-IP modules, which do extensive local logging and utilize databases on disk.

 The T4-F5OS image also supports any module combination but has additional disk capacity.
 If you intend to have lot of software images, databases for modules, run modules like SWG which utilize a lot of disk space, and local logging then the added capacity is recommended.
 More detail on the image types can be found in the following solution article.